On This Day: Muhammad Ali Wins Heavyweight Title

 “I Shook Up the World”

 Muhammad Ali, who was then known as Cassius Clay, was an Olympic champion who had won his first 19 professional fights.
-At 22 years old, Clay was a promising young boxer, but few gave him a chance against heavyweight champion Sonny Liston, who had famously knocked out Floyd Patterson in the first rounds of two fights.
+At 22 years old, Clay was a promising young boxer, but few gave him a chance against heavyweight champion Sonny Liston, who had famously knocked out Floyd Patterson in the opening rounds of two fights.

 Clay was a 7 or 8-1 underdog and people expected so little from the bout that only half the tickets at the Miami Beach Auditorium were sold.
 But Clay was confident, declaring in the weeks leading up to the fight that he would “float like a butterfly and sting like a bee.”